ox-vgg/wise/README.md

 ## Frontend

 WISE currently has two frontends, `imgrid` and `dynamic`.
 When running `python3 wise.py serve`, you can either pass in `--theme-asset-dir www/imgrid` or `--theme-asset-dir www/dynamic`.
+If left unspecified, the `dynamic` frontend is used by default.

 - `imgrid` is a simple frontend written in vanilla JavaScript and its source code is located in `www/imgrid`
 - `dynamic` is built using React and TypeScript and contains additional features.
 The source code for this frontend is located in the `frontend` folder.
 The production build is located in the `frontend/dist` folder and is also symlinked in `www/dynamic`.